-Often, they want guidance and you want to move them through the sales funnel toward conversion.
+Often, audiences want guidance and you want to move them through the sales funnel toward conversion.
 It’s a win-win.

 According to a report from AdRoll, simply adding a CTA button to your Facebook page can nearly triple your CTR.
 So it’s worth giving some thought to how you can optimize your CTAs.
 We spoke with 16 marketing professionals to bring you some top class call to action examples that will help inspire your own.
 But first, let’s cover the basics.